asamallab/MCBF/BF_codes/README.md

 ### CITATION
 In case you use the codes or data herein, please cite the manuscript:<br/>
 A. Subbaroyan, O.C.
-Martin* & A. Samal*, Minimum complexity drives regulatory logic in Boolean models of living systems, PNAS Nexus, 1(1): pgac017.
+Martin* & A. Samal*, *Minimum complexity drives regulatory logic in Boolean models of living systems*, PNAS Nexus, 1(1): pgac017.